Best Air Purifiers for Weed Smoke (2026)

 For most people, the Levoit Core 600S is the best balance of smoke CADR, odor removal, smart features, and price.
 It clears a room quickly and the app lets you verify the air is actually clean.

-If you smoke heavily and want the best possible odor elimination regardless of price, the IQAir HealthPro Plus and its 5 lbs of activated carbon is the gold standard.
+If you smoke heavily and want the best possible odor elimination regardless of price, the IQAir HealthPro Plus XE and its 5 lbs of activated carbon is the gold standard.
 It costs more upfront but the filters last longer under heavy use, partially offsetting the price difference over time.

 Whichever model you choose, the key is consistent use and timely filter replacements.
 An air purifier is only as good as its carbon filter, and a saturated filter is just an expensive fan.
 For more on keeping your purifier running at peak performance, check out our air purifier maintenance guide.